pavanpreet-gandhi/fetch-ai-hackathon/README.md

 # Fetch.ai Hackathon Project
+This repo contains the underlying logic for the agents that can be easily ported as fetch.ai agents.
+Each agent can work independantly from each other but are interoperable, making them ideal for the [fetch.ai] ecosystem.

+Each agent can be run by pip installing everything from `requirements.txt` except the doc-aalysis-agent which reuires an older version of the `openai` library as specified in `requirements.txt`.

+We hope to pathch these issues in future versions to create an end-to-end working solution tha runs on the AI engine aith DeltaV.

 ## Solution Structure
 1. Agent to parse information from document and create rules (via OpenAI assistants)